acf-patrick/paginate/README.md

 Simple pagination component for Angular
 Feel free to modify the stylesheet ^\_^

-`num-active` class is added active button, add your own style.
+`num-active` class is added to active button, add your own style.

 ## Props